cernylab/libLLKA/examples/gui_assigner/README.md

 To run NtC assignment, you first need to point the `gui_assigner` to a directory with the [assignment parametrization files](../../README.md#NtC-assignment-parametrization).
 Enter the path to the directory where these files are located into the `Path to directory with parameters files` into the field or use the `Browse` button.

 Next pick a file with the structure to analyze.
 Mind that `gui_assigner` can only process mmCIF files.
+Finally, click on the _Assign_ button.

 Once the assignment is complete, a table with the list of __dinucleotide steps__ is displayed.
 The table lists the assigned _CANA_ and _NtC_ classes, the _Confal score_ and the _Root mean square distance_ from the geometry of the reference __dinucleotide step__.[^2]